When a dog has a body temperature that is higher than normal, he is having a fever.

 Dog Fever Symptoms

-Indeed, dog fever may be hard to detect because sometimes a dog with a fever does not show any specific symptoms.
+Indeed, fever in dogs may be hard to detect because sometimes a dog with a fever does not show any specific symptoms.

 In a puppy, it is generally easy to tell if the puppy is sick and has a fever because a sick puppy is usually lethargic, less active and playful.